 The secondary market for conforming loans is large, which means when you get a mortgage with a lender, they can easily sell it to Fannie Mae or Freddie Mac.
 This reduces their risk if you fall behind on your payments or default on your mortgage, which means your lender offers lower mortgage rates to encourage home buyers to stay within FHFA limits.
 Lowest mortgage rates set by Fannie Mae and Freddie Mac are reported on their website, but it is likely that the interest rate you receive will be higher than the one reported.
-It is because of loan-level pricing adjustment, which is a risk-based fee that is charged by Freddie Mac and Fannie Mae.
+It is because of loan-level pricing adjustments, which is a risk-based fee that is charged by Freddie Mac and Fannie Mae.
 As a rule of thumb, the riskier the borrower, the higher the loan-level pricing adjustment.
 It is important to note that a borrower can still default on their loan even if it is backed by an agency.
 If a borrower misses a certain number of payments on their mortgage, the property may move into the pre-foreclosure stage where a borrower may be forced to sell the property.

 Mortgage rates shown from Fannie Mae and Freddie Mac are as reported by the respective agencies and not representative of mortgage rates you would receive on a Fannie Mae or Freddie Mac loan.
 The mortgage rate you receive is determined by your lender.